shitchell/defbench/README.md

 ## Test

-a `Test` object is initialiezd with a function name and some default values. calling `Test.run()` will both add a new `TestRun` object to `Test.history` for later retrieval and return it.
+a `Test` object is initialiezd with a function name and some default values. calling `Test.run()` will add a new `TestRun` object to `Test.history` and `benchmark.history` for later retrieval and then return it.

 ### attributes
 | attribute | type | description |